Key Points

 If you are taking sample measurements and the process is demonstrating random variation, you’ll be able to do some level of prediction of future values.

-3. Assess changes
+3. Assess Changes

 If your process is demonstrating random variation and you make a change, you will have confidence that, if you see an impact due to your change, it will be real and believable.

-Underlying assumption
+Underlying Assumption

 Most statistical tests will have an underlying assumption that the data you’re analyzing was created by a random process.
 If not, your results may be inaccurate because of the influence of non-random variation.

-Desired state
+Desired State

 You should strive to achieve random variation in your processes.
 Random variation does not imply that everything is OK or good, but merely that the process is predictable and steady state.
 From there, you will want to evaluate whether that steady state is satisfactory or needs to be improved.

-For example, why do you think your doctor wants you to fast before a blood test?
-Is it to be mean (especially if your appointment is in the afternoon)?
 No, your doctor wants you to only exhibit random variation in your body processes and not have the influence of special cause variation, so your test results can be considered representative of your true steady state.
-That doesn’t mean an elevated blood pressure is good, but at least your doctor knows that it exists.
+That doesn’t mean elevated blood pressure is good, but at least your doctor knows that it exists.
 From there, he or she can have the proper response.

-Improper response
+Improper Response

 Unless you have a good understanding of random variation, you may inadvertently believe you have non-random variation when you don’t.
 This would cause you to try and find an assignable cause when none exists, or make changes as a result of an individual observation that would be tantamount to tampering with the process.

 Unfortunately, many managers don’t understand or appreciate the concept of random variation.
-For example, a manager in the finance department of a B2B online business was getting complaints from the CFO that invoices were slow getting out to the customer, and thus cash flow was being negatively impacted.
+For example, a manager in the finance department of a B2B online business was getting complaints from the CFO that invoices were slowly getting out to the customer, and thus cash flow was being negatively impacted.

-The LSS Master Black Belt (MBB) investigated and found out that, as a result of their LSS training, the manager was control charting the invoice processing time.
+The LSS Master Black Belt (MBB) investigated and found out that, as a result of their LSS training, the manager was in control of charting the invoice processing time.
 That was a good thing.
-When the MBB started questioning the manager how he uses the control chart, he realized what the problem was.
+When the MBB started questioning the manager about how he uses the control chart, he realized what the problem was.
 The control chart had all of the points within the upper and lower control limits so the process was demonstrating random variation.

 The manager was reacting to high and low points without appreciating whether the process was exhibiting common or special cause variation.
 It turned out that when the manager saw a “high” point on the control chart he initiated a search for the root cause.
-And when he was happy with a “low” point, he didn’t do anything except to say “Great job!”
+And when he was happy with a “low” point, he didn’t do anything except say “Great job!”

 The manager should have realized that the process was stable and showing random variation so the appropriate response should have been to change the process to reduce the overall variation — and if desired, to lower the average processing time.